kyxap1/starred/README.md

 - [waypoint](https://github.com/hashicorp/waypoint) - A tool to build, deploy, and release any application on any platform.
 - [clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers
 - [dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
-- [ingress-nginx](https://github.com/kubernetes/ingress-nginx) - NGINX Ingress Controller for Kubernetes
+- [ingress-nginx](https://github.com/kubernetes/ingress-nginx) - Ingress-NGINX Controller for Kubernetes
 - [go-password](https://github.com/sethvargo/go-password) - A Golang library for generating high-entropy random passwords similar to 1Password or LastPass.
 - [env](https://github.com/caarlos0/env) - A simple and zero-dependencies library to parse environment variables into structs.
 - [pwgen](https://github.com/chr4/pwgen) - Go library to generate a random string of a given length